chainwikinet/wikijs-canto-content/totalsupply.md

 > community pool.

 Medium-Term liquidity incentives will be distributed over the first six months after launch; Long-Term incentives will be distributed over some number of years (10?).

+## Airdrop

+If you didn't get the airdrop and think you should have, fill out the form in [the #airdrop-form Discord channel](https://discord.com/channels/993968517906960445/1009274306133508147) and wait (patiently!) for a response: https://forms.gle/LR16PdAPF6ox1csy8